Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/using_hcibox/_index.md

 ### Windows Admin Center

-HCIBox includes a deployment of a Windows Admin Center (WAC) gateway server.
+HCIBox includes an experimental option to configure of a Windows Admin Center (WAC) gateway server via PowerShell script.
 Windows Admin Center can also be used from the Azure portal.
-Open the [HCIBox Windows Admin Center documentation](/azure_jumpstart_hcibox/WAC/) to get started.

 ![Screenshot showing Windows Admin Center](./wac_portal.png)